-- the progress of our current and future product candidates through preclinical and clinical development; - potential delays in our preclinical studies and clinical trials, whether current or planned, due to the COVID-19 pandemic, or other factors: - expanding our manufacturing facilities and working with our contract manufacturers to scale up the manufacturing processes for our product candidates; - continuing our research and discovery activities; - continuing the development of our Therapeutic Vector Evolution platform: - initiating and conducting additional preclinical, clinical or other studies for our product candidates; - changing or adding additional contract manufacturers or suppliers; - seeking regulatory approvals and marketing authorizations for our product candidates; - establishing sales, marketing and distribution infrastructure to commercialize any products for which we obtain approval; - · acquiring or in-licensing product candidates, intellectual property and technologies; - making milestone, royalty or other payments due under any current or future collaboration or license agreements; - · obtaining, maintaining, expanding, protecting and enforcing our intellectual property portfolio; - · attracting, hiring and retaining qualified personnel; - potential delays or other issues related to our operations; - · meeting the requirements and demands of being a public company; - · defending against any product liability claims or other lawsuits related to our products; and - the impact of the COVID-19 pandemic, which may exacerbate the magnitude of the factors discussed above.
+- the progress of our current and future product candidates through preclinical and clinical development; - potential delays in our preclinical studies and clinical trials, whether current or planned, due to the COVID-19 pandemic, or other factors: - expanding our manufacturing facilities and working with our contract manufacturers to scale up the manufacturing processes for our product candidates; - · continuing our research and discovery activities; - continuing the development of our Therapeutic Vector Evolution platform; - initiating and conducting additional preclinical, clinical or other studies for our product candidates; - changing or adding additional contract manufacturers or suppliers; - seeking regulatory approvals and marketing authorizations for our product candidates; - establishing sales, marketing and distribution infrastructure to commercialize any products for which we obtain approval; - acquiring or in-licensing product candidates, intellectual property and technologies; - making milestone, royalty or other payments due under any current or future collaboration or license agreements; - obtaining, maintaining, expanding, protecting and enforcing our intellectual property portfolio; - · attracting, hiring and retaining qualified personnel; - potential delays or other issues related to our operations; - · meeting the requirements and demands of being a public company; - · defending against any product liability claims or other lawsuits related to our products; and - the impact of the COVID-19 pandemic, which may exacerbate the magnitude of the factors discussed above.

-We believe that our existing cash and cash equivalents will allow us to fund our planned operations for at least one year from the date of the issuance of the unaudited condensed financial statements for the three months ended March 31, 2021.
+We believe that our existing cash and cash equivalents will allow us to fund our planned operations for at least one year from the date of the issuance of this Quarterly Report on Form 10-Q.